 We are currently accepting submissions (online screeners only!) for films to be shown for select curated Luminal Theater events.
 All interested parties please contact us at email@example.com with:

 Curtis Caesar John (Executive Director) has an extensive history in cinema and media.
-A graduate of both New York University and Long Island University - Brooklyn, along with founding The Luminal Theater he also currently serves as Media Programmer for the multicultural movie & music app Project Catalyst.
-He recently served as Festival Director of New Voices in Black Cinema, a popular film festival he co-founded, which takes place annually at BAMcinématek in Brooklyn, NY.
-A filmmaker, film historian, and writer, he curates and produces tri-state based film events including the ongoing Caribbean Film Series also at BAMcinématek.
+A graduate of both New York University and Long Island University - Brooklyn, along with founding The Luminal Theater he also currently serves as a Programmer-at-Large for BAMcinematek at the Brooklyn Academy of Music, at which he also programs the quarterly Caribbean Film Series (in partnership with the Caribbean Film Academy).
+He recently served as Media Programmer for the multicultural movie & music app Project Catalyst, and as Festival Director of New Voices in Black Cinema, a popular film festival he co-founded, which takes place annually at BAMcinématek in Brooklyn, NY.
+A filmmaker, film historian, and culture critic, Curtis also curates and produces tri-state based film events.

 *We are continuously seeking more volunteers dedicated to film art to support our events.